gfmg/GAM_Cod-2021/README.md

 * Files starting with "F", includes scripts containing the development of the Figures incldued in the manuscript.
 * Files starting with "S" includes scripts containing the work included in the Supplementary materials.

-Several of the scripts and a dummy dataset are still under development and will be included shortly.
+Several of the scripts are still under development and will be included shortly.